ismailelghazi/data-ai-project/README.md

 6. The result is saved to the database
 7. You get the emotion with a confidence score

+## Using the Web Interface

+The UI is super simple to use:

+1. Make sure the API is running first (see Step 4)
+2. Open `UI/index.html` in any web browser
+3. Click or drag & drop an image
+4. Click "Analyze Emotion"
+5. See the result with emoji and confidence score
+6. Click "Load History" to see past predictions

 ## Notes

 - Works best with clear front-facing photos
 - Needs good lighting
 - One face per image works best
 - The model was trained on the FER dataset
+- The web interface needs the API running to work

 ## Need Help?